JulianSamphire/ReformatCode/README.md

     LONG_PTR dwNewLong
     );

 Pressing enter or moving off the last line will add an additional error comment to the last line.
 What you'll need to do is press Enter to make a new line, copy that entire block including the new line you just created then cut and paste it again to have this script process the block correctly (don't worry about removing the additional comments, the script will take care of those).
-When this works you'll see the following in the IDE:
+When this works, you'll see the following in the IDE:

     Declare Function SetWindowLongPtrW Lib "REPLACE_ME.dll" Alias "SetWindowLongPtrW" ( _
       hWnd As Integer, _